+If you have a pregnant dog or newborn puppies, it’s important to have certain supplies and medications on hand in case of an emergency.
 Organizing your medicine cabinet by life stage may help you find what you need when you need it.
-We’ll walk you through our strategies for moms, babies, deworming and emergencies.
+We’ll walk you through our strategies for moms, newborn puppies, deworming and emergencies.

 Dog Pregnancy Medicine